Beam versus Squeal: which one is better? Or maybe you've heard good things about Selda or Opaleye. Lots of options, not a lot of guidance.

 latestHits :: Query_ Schema () HitInfo

-latestHits = select_
+= select_

-(#minid ! #hitman_id `as` #hiHitmanID :* #minid ! #mark_id `as` #hiMarkID)
+latestHits #minid ! #hitman_id `as` #hiHitmanID :* #minid ! #mark_id `as` #hiMarkID)

-( #em ! #hitman_id
+( from ((subquery ((select_#em ! #hitman_id

-:* #em ! #created_at
+( :* #em ! #created_at

 :* (fromNull (literal @Int32 (-1)) (min_ (All (#em ! #mark_id)))) `as` #mark_id

-& groupBy (#em ! #hitman_id :* #em ! #created_at ))) `as` #minid ))
+( from (table (& groupBy (#em ! #hitman_id :* #em ! #created_at ))) `as` #minid ))

 & innerJoin (subquery ((select_

-( #em ! #hitman_id
+#em ! #hitman_id

-:* (max_ (All (#em ! #created_at))) `as` #created_at
+( :* (max_ (All (#em ! #created_at))) `as` #created_at

-& groupBy (#em ! #hitman_id) )) `as` #latest))
+( from (table (& groupBy (#em ! #hitman_id) )) `as` #latest))

-(#minid ! #created_at .== #latest ! #created_at)) )
+#minid ! #created_at .== #latest ! #created_at)) ) (

 Persistent + Esqueleto